chrisrosenville/news-weather-dashboard/README.md

-# Aarhus Dashboard — Weather & News
+# Aarhus Dashboard - Weather and News

+Simple internal dashboard for:

-A dashboard displaying current weather for Aarhus and the latest news from Denmark.
-Built with Next.js, React, TypeScript, Tailwind CSS, and Shadcn UI.
+- current weather in Aarhus
+- latest news from Denmark

+Built with Next.js, React, TypeScript, Tailwind CSS, Shadcn UI, and Zod.

 ## Setup and Run